dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/data/index.md

 To restate some of the concepts discussed in the previous sections, you establish a binding using the <xref:System.Windows.Data.Binding> object, and each binding usually has four components: a binding target, a target property, a binding source, and a path to the source value to use.
 This section discusses how to set up a binding.

-Let's dive right into some code and XAML examples.
-Take a simple

 When a databinding Binding sources are tied to the active <xref:System.Windows.FrameworkElement.DataContext%2A> for the element.
 Elements automatically inherit their `DataContext` if they've not explicitly defined one.

 Consider the following example, in which the binding source object is a class named *MyData* that is defined in the *SDKSample* namespace.
 For demonstration purposes, *MyData* has a string property named *ColorName* whose value is set to "Red".
 Thus, this example generates a button with a red background.